Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourced-domain-model.md

 The application service follows the script described earlier:

-- It loads the relevant ticket’s events,
+- It loads the relevant ticket’s events
-- Rehydrates the aggregate instance,
+- Rehydrates the aggregate instance
-- Calls the relevant command,
+- Calls the relevant command
 - And persists changes back to the database

 ```cs